-• Grey: The icon is grey when working offline or if the communication with that Chiller Controller is lost.
-All data will be seen as "N/A".

-• Green: The icon is green when the controller is communicating, but all chiller stages are currently off.
+- Grey: The icon is grey when working offline or if the communication with that Chiller Controller is lost.
+All data will be seen as "N/A". - Green: The icon is green when the controller is communicating, but all chiller stages are currently off. - Blue: The icon is blue when at least one chiller stage is activated.